SBS Wealth KiwiSaver Scheme

 - Risk factor: 3

 This fund invests predominantly in growth assets, such as New Zealand and international shares.
-Smaller holdings are comprised of cash and term deposits.
+A small amount of cash is held for liquidity management.
 This fund is most suitable for long-term investors given SBS Wealth KiwiSaver's suggestion of a minimum 7-year investment timeframe.

 This fund invests predominantly in growth assets, such as New Zealand and international shares.
-Smaller holdings are comprised of cash and term deposits.
+A small amount of cash is held for liquidity management.
 This fund is most suitable for long-term investors given SBS Wealth KiwiSaver's suggestion of a minimum 7-year investment timeframe.

 - Risk factor: 5